-The Director of Audit and Risk Review will perform role normally undertaken by the Audit Committee with responsibility to ensure that an effective internal control framework exists within the Company.
+The Audit Committee has the responsibility to ensure that an effective internal control framework exists within the Company.
 This includes internal controls to deal with significant business processes, the safeguarding of assets, the maintenance of proper accounting records and the reliability of financial information.

-The Director of Audit Review will work to a Charter governing his activities, which has been approved by the Board of Directors.

-The Director of Audit Review also:
+The Audit Committee has a Charter to govern its activities that has been approved by the Board of Directors.
+The number of meetings of the Audit Committee during the financial year are provided in the Directors' Report.
+The Committee also provides the Board with additional assurance regarding the reliability of financial information for inclusion in the financial reports.

+Due to the small number of Board members at the date of this Report, the current Audit Committee consists of only two Non-Executive Directors.
+The Chairman of the current Audit Committee is the Chairman of the Board and so the Company is not currently in compliance with Recommendations 4.1(a)(1) and (2).
+While the Company supports the intent of Recommendation 4.1, it is impractical to comply in all respects at this time.
+The Company will monitor changes in the future with the intent of moving toward full compliance with achievable.

-- provides the Board with additional assurance regarding the reliability of financial information for inclusion in the financial reports; - may meet with the Company's auditors and report to the full Board as required; - ensures the integrity of the financial policies of the Company, reviews the integrity of the Company's financial reporting and the independence of the external auditor; - reviews the audited annual and half-year financial policies and any reports which accompany published financial policies and recommends their approval to the Board; and - reviews the Appointment of the external auditor and their fees.
+Meetings of the Audit Committee are held throughout the year as required and the Committee may meet with the Company's auditors and reports to the full Board as required.

+The Audit Committee ensures the integrity of the financial policies of the Company, reviews the integrity of the Company's financial reporting and the independence of the external auditor.

+The Audit Committee also reviews the audited annual and half-year financial policies and any reports which accompany published financial policies and recommends their approval to the Board.

+Appointment of the external auditor and their fees is also the responsibility of the Audit Committee.

-Details of the qualifications and experience of the Director of Audit and Risk Review are contained in the Directors' Profiles at www.lcg.properties.
+Details of the qualifications and experience of the members of the Committee are contained in the 'Information of directors' section of the Directors' Report.